Each year, more than 170,000 people in the United States try heroin for the first time.

 The scariest symptom of all, however, has to be death.
 More than 15,000 Americans die each year from a heroin overdose.

 There is a common misconception that heroin overdose only occurs in individuals with low heroin tolerance.The truth is that any heroin user could die at any time.
 Infected needles, tainted supply, or even extremely pure supply are all known causes of a heroin overdose.

 Physical Symptoms of Withdrawal

 Long-term heroin use also causes physical symptoms of withdrawal after cessation.
 These flu-like symptoms are often associated with continued use of heroin even after heroin tolerancemakes it difficult to experience the euphoric effects.

 - muscle and bone pain

 While these symptoms usually go away after 7-10 days, some long-term heroin users experience symptoms for a month or longer.

 Treatment for the Long-Term Effects of Heroin Use

-The long-term effects of heroin usecan be devastating not only to the user but also for their friends and family.
+The long-term effects of heroin use can be devastating not only to the user but also to their friends and family.
 The drug-seeking behaviors heroin users participate in often cause tension and conflict in relationships.
 Meanwhile, loved ones are devastated watching the user suffer from their addiction disorder.